-The great thing about deal lists is that they set you off in the direction of deals…but then you’re on your own!
+The great thing about deal lists and scanning software is that they set you off in the direction of deals…but then you’re on your own!
 You have the freedom to buy the exact item on the list, or you can buy other items similar to it.
 If you’re only buying the exact items on the list, you’re limiting yourself as a reseller.
 Spend the extra time to do some research on the rabbit trails, and you may find even better deals that no one else knows about.

 7. Don’t get lazy about going through your deals each day.